Restoration Ecologist, Botanist & Native Plant Horticulturist

 Nancy is renowned for developing successful techniques for site preparation, planting, direct seeding of native groundcovers and weed control to restore scrub, sandhill, and flatwoods native plant communities.
 She has developed and enacted direct seeding projects for state and local agencies, water management districts, mitigation banks, mined lands, developers, and corporations.

-Nancy has a B.S. in horticulture and botany from Florida Southern College.
+B.S. in horticulture and botany, Florida Southern College.